eProsima/Discovery-Server/README.md

 As usual, we launch publishers and subscribers by running HelloWorldExampleDS.exe with the corresponding **publisher** or **subscriber** argument.
-Each publisher and subscriber is launched within its own participant, but now the HelloWorldPublisher::init() and HelloWorldSubscriber::init() methods are modified to create clients and hard code the server reference.
+Each publisher and subscriber is launched within its own participant, but now the HelloWorldPublisher::init() and HelloWorldSubscriber::init() methods are modified to create clients and add the server address specify by command line [see examples](#helloworldexample-command-line).

 #### UDP transport attribute settings